robbielove/catalyst-it/README.md

  ```
 usage: user_upload.php [<options>]

 Accepts a CSV file as input (see command line directives below) and processes
 the CSV file.
 The parsed file data is to be inserted into a MySQL database.

 OPTIONS
   --create_table, -c   This will cause the MySQL users table to be built (and no
                        further action will be taken)
   --dry_run, -d        This will be used with the --file directive in case we
                        want to run the script but not insert into the DB.
 All
                        other functions will be executed, but the database will
                        not be altered
   --file, -f           This is the name of the CSV to be parsed.
+  --foobar, -z         Run foobar.php and exit
   --help, -?
 Display this help.
   --host, -h           Connect to host.
   --password, -p       Password to use when connecting to server.
   --port, -P           Port number to use.
   --user, -u           User for login if not current user.
 ```

 ### Composer namespace conflict